A Power Method for Computing Singular Value Decomposition: Application results

 \end{small}

+The $256$ first largest singular values were computed using the training images data and each method.
+The results are shown in Table \ref{tab-svd-mnist}.
+In the first part of this Table, the default parameter \textit{itmax} (200) is used while \textit{itmax} = 150(a), 100(b) and 50(c), are used for the 3 last rows results (proposed method only).
+Like for the trachea dataset, the \textit{rsvd} method has the highest MSE value, with a reconstruction rate almost similar to that of the other methods.
+When accurate singular values are not required, a fast runtime is obtained by using a small value for the parameter \textit{itmax} in the algorithm \ref{algo-svd-gradient}.

-The $256$ first largest singular values were computed using the training images data.
-The weight matrix obtained was used to have the $5$ first test images approximations.
+The weight matrix obtained using the proposed method was used to have the $5$ first test images approximations.
 The results are shown in Figure \ref{fig-mnist-5tests}, where the first column is the test image and the $3$ following columns are the results using the $50$, $100$ or $256$ first largest singular values approximations, respectively.
 The compression rates for these approximations are $15.68$, $7.84$ and $3.06$, respectively. \begin{small}

 \end{small}